matthewpwatkins/isaiah-goes-to-the-movies/_entries/001-home-alone.md

 img: https://posters.movieposterdb.com/15_12/1990/99785/l_99785_a7ec13a6.jpg
 ---

-Behold, the son of iniquity, who provoketh his kindred to wrath, and desireth to be cut off from their midst.
+Behold, the iniquitous son, who provoketh his kindred to wrath, and desireth to be cut off from their midst.
 For the Lord shall give him over to his own heart's counsel, and leave him desolate in his dwelling place.

 And the son shall be as a lamb among wolves, for the workers of evil shall come against him.
 They shall compass his house round about, and seek to devour him and his substance.